dfinity/candid/.github/CONTRIBUTING.md

     Be as clear and descriptive as possible.

-    For any problem, describe it in detail, including details about the example app, the version of the code you are using, the results you expected, and how the actual results differed from your expectations.
+    For any problem, describe it in detail, including details about the version of the code you are using, the results you expected, and how the actual results differed from your expectations.

-### Submitting your own example
+### Submitting your own code

-We're not accepting community examples at this time -- we have something better planned.
+We're not accepting community updates to Candid at this time.
+Stay tuned for further developments.